technoknol/env-in-CodeIgniter/README.md

 ## Steps
 ##### 1. First add a package `vlucas/phpdotenv` via composer
+> Run `composer require vlucas/phpdotenv` command in your project root directory.
+(If you don't have composer.json, don't worry, composer will take care of it.
 ##### 2. Copy a file `Env.php` to your `application/libraries` directory.
 > This will load your env file in environment.
 ##### 3. Copy `general_helper.php` to your `application/helpers` directory.